maltiez2/VintageStory_ImGui/README.md

 # Dear ImGui integration into Vintage Story
 This repository contains two projects:
-- VSImGui - mod that integrates Dear ImGui into Vintage Story using ImGui.NET
+- VSImGui - mod that integrates Dear ImGui into Vintage Story using fork of ImGui.NET
-- VSImGui_DebugTools - collection of static methods for debugging VS mods
+- VSImGui_DebugTools - collection of static methods for debugging and tweaking VS mods
----

 ## Debug tools
 Contains static class `DebugWidgets` that has methods for drawing debug widgets in debug windows, that can be pasted anywhere in code for displaying data or editing it in real time.